HypeCheck

 Hormone

-Dried cow ovary supplement with no clinical evidence.
-Marketed for hormonal balance and breast growth.
+Dried cow ovary supplement with no clinical trials.
+Marketed for hormonal balance, but evidence is lacking.

 Branched-Chain Amino Acids (BCAAs)